OpenTranslationBible/open-bible/en-GB/43.John/md/john-21.md

 ## John 21:10

-Jesus said to them, “Bring some of the fish you have just caught.”
+Jesus instructed them, “Bring in those fish you have just caught.”

 ## John 21:11